- Educational Curricula

 Hall v.
 Florida: Summary of Supreme Court decision finding Florida's standards for intellectual disability too rigid

-Executions of Defendants with Intellectual Disability Executed in the United States Since 1976
+Executions of Defendants with Intellectual Disability Since 1976, but prior to Atkins

 Definitions of "mental retardation" (intellectual disability) by state